Success happens by design …

 Pillar No. 1 – Pick The Right Market

-- Smaller Niches (usually sub-niches of a bigger one) like instead of going after the whole musical instruments market, we select the Piano sub niche or how-to markets or DIY etc.
+- Smaller Niches (or verticals) (usually sub-niches of a bigger one).
+Instead of going after the whole musical instruments market, we select the Piano sub niche or how-to markets or DIY etc.

-- Highly Competitive markets like Health & fitness/Diet as this is a proven market to be on demand (people will always want to lose weight or be healthy for example) and try to offer something that is 10x times better than the competition. (note that 10x is cumulative in the sense that you can have 2x better price and 4x better product and 4x better customer service etc)
+- Highly Competitive markets like Health & fitness/Diet as these are proven markets to be and always on demand (people will always want to lose weight or be healthy for example).
+And we try to offer something that is 10x times better than the competition.
+(Note that 10x is cumulative in the sense that you can have 2x better price and 4x better product and 4x better customer service etc)

 There are 4 generic steps you usually need to go about in selecting your market so you can position yourself into it (as a marketer).